AchmadGozali8/validate-email-address/README.rst

 |build|

 ==============
-Validate_email
+validate-email
 ==============

-Validate_email is a package for Python that check if an email is valid, properly formatted and really exists.
+`validate-email` is a package for Python that check if an email is valid, properly formatted and really exists.